Imagine walking high above the forest awash with hues of red and gold?

 This exhilarating experience will take approximately 3.5 to 4 hours to complete.

-Haliburton Forest and Wildlife Reserve also has many other amazing and fun things to do when you visit, such as hiking and running trails, camping, mountain biking and so much more.
+Haliburton Forest and Wildlife Reserve also have many other amazing and fun things to do when you visit, such as hiking and running trails, camping, mountain biking, and so much more.

 The Canopy Tours will continue till mid-October, so hurry up and book your tickets.

-Canopy Tours Tours at Haliburton Forest and Wildlife Reserve
+Canopy Tours at Haliburton Forest and Wildlife Reserve

-What: Go on a breathtaking journey across Haliburton Forest that includes a scenic drive through a forest, a canoe tour across a wilderness lake, a guided walk along the Pelaw River Rapids and a walk high above the ground through the treetops and via half a kilometre long canopy boardwalk.
+What: Go on a breathtaking journey across Haliburton Forest that includes a scenic drive through a forest, a canoe tour across a wilderness lake, a guided walk along the Pelaw River Rapids and a walk high above the ground through the treetops and via a half-a-kilometre-long canopy boardwalk.

 How Much: Admission tickets for adults cost $98 and for the youth (10 – 17 years) cost $78.